ThatMexikan/Poketroller/README.txt

 Poketroller 2.0
 ================

-Use your Xbox Remote to play PokeMMO
+Use your Xbox Controller to play PokeMMO
 ************************************

 Right now, the program only works while the key bindings are set to the default values in the game.

-XBox Remote       Game
+XBox Controller   Game

 A                 A
 B                 B